-The Pinball Hall of Fame was one of the best things we did on our last trip to Las Vegas.
 My husband spent his teen years playing pinball games in arcades.
-My two children (ages 11 and 14) loved trying Medieval Madness, Addams Family and other games that he played when he was their age.
-It was fun to play older games from the 1960's and new games created in recent years.
+My two children (ages 11 and 14 on our first visit) loved trying Medieval Madness, Addams Family, and other games that he played when he was their age.
+It was also fun to play older games from the 1960s and brand-new games.

-Rare Games
+Look for Rare Games

 If there is a hard-to-find pinball game you've wanted to play, the Pinball Hall of Fame probably has it.
 One of these is The Pinball Circus.
 It was a vertical pinball game built in 1993, but only two machines were ever made.
 You can play it at the Pinball Hall of Fame, and it's a lot of fun.